devplayer0/fyp/report.md

 triggered are laid out (on Git push to the `master` branch and when files under the `presentation` directory are modified).
 After this, a number of "steps" in the workflow process are defined.
-The details of exactly what each step does is unimportant, but each one performs some task (via a shell script or an external GitHub action created by another GitHub user) that modifies the environment, whether that means installing dependencies or deploying changes to a remote system.
-The full extent of the syntax for GitHub Actions is defined in the official documentation [@github_actions].
+The details of exactly what each step does is unimportant, but each one performs some task via a shell script or an external GitHub action created by another GitHub user.
+This step modifies the environment, whether that means installing dependencies or deploying changes to a remote system.
+The full extent of the syntax for GitHub Actions is defined in the platform's official documentation [@github_actions].
 Note that the workflow is written in YAML (YAML Ain't Markup Language), a self-described "human friendly data serialization standard for all programming languages" [@yaml].
 Often used as a